 top of page

-Payment for all services is due at the time rendered.
-This page is not a comprehensive list of all services and costs, however it can help you to better predict costs prior to your appointment.
-A formal estimate will be discussed with you on the day of your appointment.
+Payment for all services is due at the time they are rendered.
+While this page does not provide a comprehensive list of all services and costs, it can help you anticipate expenses prior to your appointment.
+A formal treatment plan will be discussed with you on the day of your visit.

 Feline Dental Procedure